phunware/maas-analytics-ios-sdk/README.md

 	[MaaSAnalytics addEvent:@"My Awesome Game - Level 1" withParameters:@{@"difficulty" : @"easy"}];

-	// Keep in mind that when calling endTimedEvent:withParameters: it will replace any parameters that you specified in startTimedEvent:withParameters:.
+	// Keep in mind that when calling endTimedEvent:withParameters:, it will replace any parameters that you specified in startTimedEvent:withParameters:.
 	[MaaSAnalytics endTimedEvent:@"My Awesome Game - Level 1" withParameters:@{@"difficulty" : @"easy", @"attempts" : @"5"}];
 	...
 }
 ````

-That's all there is to it!

 Requirements
 ------------